AubreyHatake/MVC-blog-tech/README.md

 WHEN I am idle on the site for more than a set time

 THEN I am able to view posts and comments but I am prompted to log in again before I can add, update, or delete posts

+## Resources
+I was able to collaborate with tutors and classmates to finish this asignment.